This post contains affiliate links. For more information, please read our disclosure policy.

 – Cycle away in Cambodia: Travelers can explore lush greenery, quiet and pristine temples, as well as various sightseeing places by bicycle.
 It is one of the favorite things to do in Cambodia.
 It gives breathtaking natural views and pleasures from the crowded and busy roads.

-– Khmer presentation in Cambodia: The traditional Khmer dance is exclusively created for the people who love art, theatre and variety shows.
+– Khmer presentation in Cambodia: The traditional Khmer dance is exclusively created for the people who love art, theatre, and variety shows.
 It is one of the premiered things to do in Cambodia.
-The Khmer dance includes storyline of the performers which act through their attractive and beautiful attires.
+The Khmer dance includes storyline of the performers who act through their attractive and beautiful attires.

 – Cruise in the Mekong: You can spot the dolphins and the exquisite sunset on the traditional boat.
 It is one of the refreshing and revitalizing things to observe various aquatic mammals and dolphins.

 – Enjoy Cambodian Food: Cambodia food is one of the topmost attractions of the visitors.
 A Cambodian meal consists of rice and fish items.
 One must go for Fish Amok, which is a coconut fish in the leaves of banana.
 Also try for Samlor Machu Trey, Nom Banh Chok, Nam Anksom Sach Chrouk.

 – Visit the National Park: People who are not interested in temples can visit National Park and wildlife sanctuaries and see flora and fauna rare species.
 It includes places for people who love adventures and are nature seekers.
 Virachey National Park and Ream Park are the most popular parks in Cambodia.
 It includes various species of birds and animals like elephants, bears, and tigers.